 Nightly Records of Motion and Light

-A continuous archive of the living patterns, behaviors, and subtle rhythms observed each night under the guiding glow of the Moth Journal lamps.
+A continuous archive of the living patterns, behaviors, and subtle rhythms observed each night under the guiding glow of carefully chosen lamps.

 A Chronicle Written in Wings